Blog

 Even though benchmark assessments are powerful tools, they’re sometimes misunderstood:

-Reality: They are designed to guide instruction, not just report on performance.
+• Reality: While they share a similar format, predictive benchmark assessments in K–12 are designed to guide instruction, not just report on performance.

-Reality: Benchmarks offer big-picture trend data that short-cycle assessments don’t provide.
+• Reality: Benchmarks offer big-picture trend data that short-cycle assessments (like a Friday spelling quiz) simply can't provide.

-Reality: When used strategically, they actually reduce unnecessary testing by focusing efforts where they’re most needed.
+• Reality: When used strategically, K–12 predictive benchmarks actually reduce unnecessary testing by focusing efforts where they’re most needed.

 How to Use Benchmark Assessment Data Effectively